Roman Sakhno

-Playing career
+Club career

 Ukraine

-Sakhno began his career in 2007 with FC Dnipro-75 Dnipropetrovsk in the Ukrainian Second League.
-In 2008, he signed with FC Kryvbas Kryvyi Rih in the country's top league the Ukrainian Premier League.
-After failing to make an appearance with Kryvbas he was transferred to Ukrainian First League to play with FC Naftovyk-Ukrnafta Okhtyrka.
-In 2012, he returned to play in the Second League with FC Hirnyk-Sport Komsomolsk, and with FC Makiyivvuhillya Makiivka in 2014.
+Sakhno began his career in 2007 with Dnipro-75 Dnipropetrovsk in the Ukrainian Second League.
+Throughout his time with Dnipro, he debuted in the Ukrainian Cup against Olkom Melitopol.
+In 2008, he signed with Kryvbas Kryvyi Rih in the country's top league, the Ukrainian Premier League.
+After failing to make an appearance with Kryvbas, he transferred to the Ukrainian First League to play with Naftovyk-Ukrnafta Okhtyrka.

+In 2012, he returned to play in the Second League with Hirnyk-Sport Komsomolsk.